at 2nd Brestskaya Street 19/18, Square 6330 m

 $

-A complex of mansions on 2nd Brestskaya Street in the Presnensky district.
-The complex consists of three buildings.
+The complex of mansions is on 2nd Brestskaya Street in the Presnenskiy district.
+The site consists of three buildings.
 Building 1 is a four-story mansion with a basement, featuring facades designed in the Art Nouveau style.
 There are five separate entrances from the street.
-Building 2 is a distinct part of a seven-story Class A building with three underground levels.
+Building 2 is a distinct part of a seven-story A class building with three underground levels.
 Building 4 is a four-story mansion divided into two sections, with three premises on the first floor, each with separate entrances.
 The buildings have mixed-use layouts and are finished to a high standard.
-Contemporary engineering systems have been installed in all buildings, including Systemair supply and exhaust ventilation and Mitsubishi air conditioning.
-PAPPAS lifts have been installed for ease of movement.
+Contemporary engineering systems are installed in all buildings, including Systemair supply and exhaust ventilation and Mitsubishi air conditioning.
+PAPPAS lifts are provided for ease of movement.
 The underground parking garage accommodates 33 parking spaces.
-The complex is suitable for residential use, for an office, or for a company's representative office.
+The complex is suitable for residential use, for an office space, or for a company's representative office.

-The complex is located on the 1st line of buildings in the historical and cultural center of Moscow, which boasts a high flow of pedestrian and vehicle traffic.
+The scheme is located on the 1st line of buildings in the historical and cultural center of Moscow, which boasts a high flow of pedestrian and vehicle traffic.
 Numerous theaters, concert halls, and museums are nearby.
-Within walking distance are the Hermitage Garden, the Moscow City Duma Park, the Moscow Zoo, and the planetarium.
-There is convenient access to The Garden Ring Road and Tverskaya Street.
-It takes 7 minutes by car to reach The Boulevard Ring Road and 15 minutes to reach The Third Ring Road.
-The nearest metro station, Mayakovskaya, is a 6-minute walk away, while Belorusskaya Station can be reached in 11 minutes on foot.
+Within walking distance are the Hermitage Garden, the Moscow City Duma Park, the Moscow Zoo, and the Moscow Planetarium.
+There is convenient access to the Garden Ring Road and Tverskaya Street.
+It takes 7 minutes by car to reach the Boulevard Ring Road and 15 minutes to the Third Ring Road.
+The nearest metro station, Mayakovskaya, is a 6-minute walk away, while Belorusskaya Metro Station is 11 minutes on foot.

 To consult, fix the price or reservation of the lot you like, call +7 (495) 320-95-45 +7 (495) 320-95-45